SpamScope/mail-parser/README.md

 ## Usage from command-line

-If you installed mailparser with `pip` or `setup.py` you can it with command-line.
+If you installed mailparser with `pip` or `setup.py` you can use it with command-line.

 These are all swithes: